austindatamanagement/nodejs_autonomousDB/README.md

 you should be able to see the list of the autonomous database running in your instance.

-## Update your autonomous instance.
+## **STEP 3** Update your autonomous instance.

+This step will update the autonomous instance through rest API.
+We will add tags to the existing autonomous instance.

-Uncomment the following part of the code:
+In order to do so, uncomment the following part of the code:

 **var tags = { "freeformTags" : {"tag1": 123456, "tag2": "yyy", "anotherTag": "aaa" }};
   parameters = {